This article will cover image recognition, an application of Artificial Intelligence (AI), and computer vision. Specifically, you will learn about:

 What is Image Recognition Used for?

-- Medical Image Analysis: The technology is used in the medical industry extensively and is becoming a highly profitable subset of artificial intelligence.
+Visual recognition technology is widely used in the medical industry to make computers understand images that are routinely acquired throughout the course of treatment.
+Medical image analysis is becoming a highly profitable subset of artificial intelligence.
 For example, there are multiple works regarding the identification of melanoma, a deadly skin cancer.
-Image recognition has also been implemented to detect abnormalities in breast cancer scans.
+Deep learning image recognition allows tumor monitoring across time, for example, to detect abnormalities in breast cancer scans.

-- Animal Monitoring: Agricultural visual AI systems use novel techniques that have been trained to detect the type of animal and its actions.
-There is much use for animal monitoring in farming, where livestock can be monitored remotely for disease detection, changes in behavior, or giving birth.
+Agricultural visual AI systems use novel techniques that have been trained to detect the type of animal and its actions.
+AI image recognition is used for animal monitoring in farming, where livestock can be monitored remotely for disease detection, changes in behavior, or giving birth.

-- Object and Pattern Detection: The technology is useful for identifying people, patterns, logos, objects, places, colors, and shapes.
-The customizability of image recognition allows it to be used in conjunction with multiple programs.
-For example, after an image recognition program is specialized to detect people, it can be used for people counting in retail settings.
+AI photo recognition and video recognition technologies are useful for identifying people, patterns, logos, objects, places, colors, and shapes.
+The customizability of image recognition allows it to be used in conjunction with multiple software programs.
+For example, after an image recognition program is specialized to detect people, it can be used for people counting, a popular computer vision application in retail stores.